 Minimizes Urinary Tract Infections

-This tells you the percentage of patients who sustained a urinary tract infection.
-UTI's are often the result of facilities with worst hygiene practices.
-Closer supervision can reduce the percentage of residents in a nursing home who suffer from UTI's.
-We want to point out that this metric is sometimes skewed by the fact that facilities have varying reporting standards for UTI's.
+This tells you the percent of residents who have had a urinary tract infection.
+Urinary tract infections are often associated with facilities with lower levels of hygiene.
+Closer supervision can reduce the number likelihood of residents sustaining infections.
+Keep in mind that this datapoint is sometimes skewed by the fact that facilities have different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication